Vanessa Bell Calloway

 Vanessa Bell Calloway (née Bell; born March 20, 1957) is an American actress.
-Beginning her career as a dancer, Bell Calloway became known for her film roles as Princess Imani Izzi in the 1988 comedy Coming to America, as well as for her roles in What's Love Got to Do with It (1993), The Inkwell (1994), Crimson Tide (1995), and Daylight (1996).
+Beginning her career as a dancer, Bell Calloway became known for her film roles as Princess Imani Izzi in the 1988 comedy Coming to America and its sequel.
+Since then, Bell Calloway appeared in more than 150 film and television productions.
+She is a nine-time NAACP Image Awards nominee.

+Bell Calloway appeared in films Death Spa (1988), What's Love Got to Do with It (1993), The Inkwell (1994), Crimson Tide (1995), Daylight (1996), The Brothers (2001) and Biker Boyz (2003).
 Bell Calloway had several starring roles on television series and movies, include first African American prime time soap opera, Under One Roof (1995).
-She later played recurring roles on Hawthorne and Shameless.
-In 2016, she appeared in comedy-drama film Southside with You, and began starring as Lady Ella Johnson in the Bounce TV prime time soap opera, Saints & Sinners.
-Bell Calloway is a nine-time NAACP Image Award nominee.
+She later played recurring roles on Hawthorne, Shameless and This Is Us.
+From 2016 to 2022, she starred as Lady Ella Johnson in the Bounce TV prime time soap opera, Saints & Sinners and in 2022 began starring in BET+ crime drama, The Black Hamptons.
+Bell Callaway played Marian Shields Robinson in the biographical drama film Southside with You (2016), and Harriet Tubman's mother in the biographical film, Harriet (2019).

 Early life

-Bell was born on March 20, 1957, in Cleveland, Ohio.
+Bell Calloway was born on March 20, 1957, in Cleveland, Ohio.
 She received a Bachelor of Fine Arts from Ohio University, where she became a member of Alpha Kappa Alpha sorority.
-Calloway also studied dance with Alvin Ailey, George Faison, and Otis Sallid.
-Calloway began her career as a dancer in Michael Bennett's original Broadway production of Dreamgirls.
-It was during this time period that Calloway directed the music video "Angel Man" for soul singer Rhetta Hughes.
+Bell Calloway also studied dance with Alvin Ailey, George Faison, and Otis Sallid.
+Bell Calloway began her career as a dancer in Michael Bennett's original Broadway production of Dreamgirls.
+It was during this time period that Bell Calloway directed the music video "Angel Man" for soul singer Rhetta Hughes.
 She also was in the ensemble of the short-lived musical Bring Back Birdie.